Arts

 Advanced Sculpture

-This course is designed for students who have a foundation in sculpture, tool use, and safety and are ready to delve into the realm of conceptual exploration.
-Building upon the fundamental skills acquired in Sculpture I, this advanced course shifts the focus from material-based techniques to conceptual development and expression.
-Students will engage in a series of projects that challenge them to think critically, experiment with various concepts, and push the boundaries of traditional sculpture.
-Class discussions, critiques, and research assignments will be integral components of the course, fostering a deeper understanding of contemporary sculptural practices and encouraging students to situate their work within broader artistic contexts.
+How do conceptual thinking, research, and critical dialogue shape sculptural works that communicate ideas beyond the material itself?
+Advanced Sculpture is designed for students with a foundation in sculpture, tool use, and safety who are ready to delve into the realm of conceptual exploration.
+Building on the fundamental skills acquired in sculpture, this course shifts focus from material-based techniques to conceptual development and expression.
+Students engage in a series of projects that challenge them to think critically, experiment with new ideas, and push the boundaries of traditional sculpture.
+Class discussions, critiques, and research assignments are integral components of the course, fostering a deeper understanding of contemporary sculptural practices and encouraging students to situate their work within broader artistic contexts.
+Prerequisite: Sculpture and permission from the instructor.

 Ceramics